sparna-git/sparna.fr/src/en/posts/20250206-nakala-shacl-automated-sparnatural.md

 title: "Nakala : from an RDF dataset to a query UI in minutes – SHACL automated generation and Sparnatural"
 author: Thomas Francart
 date: 2025-02-06
-description: A usecase of an automated version of Sparnatural submitted as an example for Veronika Heimsbakk’s _SHACL for the Practitioner_ upcoming book
+description: A usecase of an automated version of Sparnatural submitted as an example for Veronika Heimsbakk’s "SHACL for the Practitioner" upcoming book
 tags: Sparnatural, SHACL
 permalink: en/posts/{{ title | slugify }}
 linkedin: https://www.linkedin.com/posts/thomasfrancart_nakala-from-an-rdf-dataset-to-a-query-ui-activity-7293376368736698370-44Ns